 There are subcategories as well, such as single vs. plural nouns and superlative vs. comparative adverbs, but we won't delve into that right now.

-Knowing the nature words have several meanings, such be employed as nouns or verbs.
+Knowing the nature of a word is helpful, but unfortunately, many words have several meanings, such as "rose" and "leaf," which may be employed as nouns or verbs.

 Because a computerized dictionary is insufficient to address this issue, computers must also be grammatically aware.

 To do so, phrase structure rules were created, which embody a language's grammar.